jonstaryuk/rasa/README.md

 - Low latency — it opens faster than Chrome's default new tab page.
 - Optional clock.
 - Customizable background — set a static background color or create a random gradient on each load.
-- Doesn't ask for any permissions.
+- Doesn't ask for unnecessary permissions.